Encharted Cook

 • Strain.
 Strain into the prepared glass.

-• Garnish.
-Garnish with a wedge of lime.
+• Garnish & Serve.
+Garnish with a wedge of lime and serve.

 Notes

-Use fresh lime juice for the best flavor in the drink.
-Another bonus is lime juice works best for adhering salt to the glass because it dries sticky and the salt stays put.
+♡ Use fresh lime juice for the best flavor in the drink.
+Another bonus is that lime juice works best for adhering salt to the glass because it dries sticky, and the salt stays put.

 Nutrition